-To satisfy your sweet tooth, the Cool Haus truck offers up to-die-for (or to-draw-for? they’re inspired by architects) ice cream sandwiches.
-The flavors rotate but with flavors like Dirty Mint Chip, Brown Butter Candied Bacon, Fried Chicken & Waffles, Salted Caramel, Coffee Oreo ice cream to sandwich between a variety of cookies, everyone finds something to adore.
-Blue Bottle iced coffee hits the scene for tired parents, and be sure to remind kids that they can even nosh on the edible wrappers.
+Everyone will find the perfect nosh from one of the trucks or stands that peddle their wares weekly.
+Heirloom LA brings their kid-friendly lasagna cupcakes.
+Border Grill serves south of the border flavors with tacos and quesadillas (and ceviche cones for parents).
+The Flatiron truck has kid-catnip in the form of burgers, fries and bacon mac & cheese.
+Yamashiro offers up the tastiest tacos of fish, duck, chicken or beef.
+And that’s before we mention dessert – our pick being the Cool Haus truck, which has to-die-for (or to-draw-for…they’re inspired by architects) ice cream sandwiches.
+The flavors rotate but with choices like Dirty Mint Chip, Brown Butter Candied Bacon, Fried Chicken & Waffles, Salted Caramel and Coffee Oreo ice cream to sandwich between a variety of cookies, everyone finds something to adore.
+Be sure to remind kids that they can even nosh on the edible wrappers.

 What to Bring

 Seating is available for snacking and resting, so no need (or room) for blankets.
 The grounds are spacious so walking around with a stroller is feasible, if you want that option.
-Be sure to bring tons of cash since many of the vendors won’t accept credit cards.
-Bring a camera with a flash to snap memorable photos of the kiddos because Yamashiro has some of the best views of the city and it’s especially fantastic at night!
+Be sure to bring plenty o’ cash since many of the vendors won’t accept credit cards.
+And bring a camera with a flash to snap memorable photos of the kiddos because Yamashiro has some of the best views of the city and it’s especially fantastic at night!

 The restrooms are located inside the restaurant, within close proximity to the market.
-You might want to make an early potty stop before dinner so that you aren’t standing in line for food when the need arises- you don’t want to lose your spot in line due to an unexpected potty emergency.
+You might want to make a stop before dinner so that you aren’t standing in line for food when the need arises – you don’t want to lose your spot in line due to an unexpected potty emergency.

-For families with small children, valet parking at Yamashiro is available for $8.
-Otherwise, free valet with a shuttle running every 15 minutes from 5:00pm to 9:15pm is available at the Mosaic Church located at 7107 Hollywood Blvd.
+Parking is tight at the top, and just for those with Yamashiro reservations, so plan to park and ride.
+There’s a $2 valet with a shuttle running every 15 minutes from 5 p.m. to 9:30 p.m. at the Mosaic Church located at 7107 Hollywood Blvd.
 Entrance to the parking lot is off of Brea Ave.

 One Final Tip: This is a perfect outing for out of town guests, who will revel in the spectacular architecture, sweeping views and fresh local foods.
 But only bring friends and family you wouldn’t mind having as neighbors as this will convince them that we have our own slice of heaven right here in LA.